Visitors have loved Ynysangharad War Memorial Park for nearly 100 years - and it's easy to see why.

 View more about the exquisite flower gardens, plants, trees, insects and birds at Ynysangharad Park.

 Find out more about the rich history of the Park.

 It's the most iconic national anthem in the world and it was written right here in Pontypridd.
 Find out more about the men behind Mae Hen Wlad Fy Nhadau.

 Enjoy the sunken garden surrounding the breathtaking bandstand.

-If you would like to find out more about the history of Ynysangharad War Memorial Park and of Pontypridd, why not join one of our walking trail which starts at Pontypridd Museum?
-Alternatively you can also download the audio guide and trail map.
+If you would like to find out more about the history of Ynysangharad War Memorial Park and Pontypridd, enjoy the walking trails download them here.